Portrait of Billy the Kid

 The Legend Lives On

 Though Roberts' claim takes on more twists and turns than a Texas country road and many historians doubt his claims, outlaw Billy the Kid is still one of the most beloved figures of the Old West.
-And he's still keeping people guessing.
+Nearly 150 years after his death, he's still keeping people guessing.

-Land says the museum receives visitors from all over the world, which is pretty fervent support for a man who is thought to have killed 21 men in his short life.
+Land says the museum receives visitors from all over the world, which is pretty fervent support for a man who is thought to have killed 21 people in his short life.

 Editor's Note: Products featured on Wide Open Country are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.